survivejs/site/content/workshop.md

 My React training is tailored per client need.
 You can get a good idea of how this works from my [React presentations](https://presentations.survivejs.com/#/1).
 I can cover a wide range of topics starting from basics to more advanced.

 All the sessions have been split into smaller sections most of which contain hands-on exercises so you get experience with the ideas discussed.
 It's expected each participant has LTS version of Node installed and can run `node` and `npm` through terminal.
-Most of the React portion can be done through [CodeSandbox](https://codesandbox.io/) or [WebpackBin](https://www.webpackbin.com/).
+Most of the React portion can be done through [CodeSandbox](https://codesandbox.io/).

 ### Example React Day